Fawzia of Egypt: Gallery

-Queen Fawzia with Shah Mohammad Reza Pahlevi and their daughter, Princess Shahnaz, in Tehran during the Second World War.
+Queen Fawzia with Mohammad Reza Shah and their daughter, Princess Shahnaz, in Tehran during the Second World War.

-The wedding ceremony of Princess Fawzia and Mohammad Reza Pahlavi.
+The wedding ceremony of Princess Fawzia and Prince Mohammad Reza.
 From left to right: King Farouk of Egypt (the bride's brother), Princess Fawzia (the bride) and the Crown Prince of Iran (the groom).

 Commemoration Medallion of Marriage of Mohammad Reza Pahlavi and Princess Fawzia of Egypt – March 1939 – The medallion is now in Sahebgharaniyeh Palace, Niavaran Palace Complex.